-When arguing either for or against the objection, you’ll need to keep in mind the two steps of the hearsay analysis.
+When arguing either for or against the objection, your team must keep in mind the two steps of the hearsay analysis.

 Step One: Is there hearsay evidence?

-If you are objecting, you want to argue that yes, the evidence is hearsay.
+If your team is objecting, it will argue that yes, the evidence is hearsay.
 For example: